dan1elt0m/polymo/docs/builder-ui.md

 If something goes wrong—wrong URL, missing token, network issue—the error appears in the status pill and the Raw API view so you can fix it quickly.

 ## Saving your work
-- Press **Save** (or hit <kbd>Ctrl/Cmd</kbd> + <kbd>S</kbd>).
+- The Builder continuously caches your progress locally, so you can step away or experiment without fear—just reopen the connector from the library when you return.
-- Name your file in the modal.
+- Use the connector picker in the header to jump between saved configs instantly; the **Manage connectors…** option opens the full library where you can rename, export, or remove drafts.
-- If your browser supports folder access, you can choose a target directory once; otherwise the file downloads like any other.
+- When you are ready to download the file, press **Save** (or <kbd>Ctrl/Cmd</kbd> + <kbd>S</kbd>).
+Name the file in the modal; browsers that support folder access let you pick a target directory once, otherwise the file downloads like any other.
-- Polymo always re-validates before saving to make sure you are storing a working configuration.
-Tokens are stripped automatically.
+- Polymo always re-validates before saving to make sure you store a working configuration, and tokens are stripped automatically.

 ## Helpful touches
 - The theme switcher toggles between light, dark, or “follow my computer” modes.
-- The **New Connector** button reopens the landing screen without refreshing the page.
+- The **Connectors** button in the header opens the saved connectors library—autosave means you never lose work when switching between configurations.
 - The status pill keeps the latest validation, preview, or save result visible so you know what just happened.

 That’s it—you now have a friendly workspace for building reusable API connectors without touching a single line of code.